Clinical Assessment System Change

 September 2023 – December 2024

-Phase 2 of the Clinical Assessment Workgroup (the Design Phase) is scheduled to be completed by December 2024 and includes members of the first workgroup as well as additional stakeholders who will be impacted by changes to clinical assessment in required clerkships.
+Phase 2 of the Clinical Assessment Workgroup is scheduled to be completed by December 2024 and includes members of the first workgroup as well as additional stakeholders who will be impacted by changes to clinical assessment in required clerkships.
 This phase of the workgroup will define the components of the clinical assessment system for required clerkships, including:

 • A comprehensive set of milestones based on CLOOM’s revised program objectives